-Grenadian Extension Officers in Lab with Soil Samples Again, history was made, as the PISLM recognized the work of the pioneers who conducted the Soils and Land Use Surveys for the islands from 1959-1960.
-These included K. C Vernon,; H.Payne, and J. Spector, who were working with the Regional Research Centre of the British Caribbean at the Imperial College of Tropical Agriculture St. Augustine, Trinidad.
+Grenadian Extension Officers in Lab with Soil Samples As the national soil survey in Grenada and her sister island Carriacou has come to a close, the Antigua and Barbuda National Soil Survey commences.
+It was launched on the 5th June Again, history was made, as the PISLM recognized the work of the pioneers who conducted the Soils and Land Use Surveys for the islands from 1959- 1960.
+These included K. C Vernon,; H. Payne, and J. Spector, who worked with the Regional Research Centre of the British Caribbean at the Imperial College of Tropical Agriculture St. Augustine, Trinidad.
 That institution is presently known as the University of the West Indies (UWI).
 Dr. Gaius Eudoxie, of UWI's Food Sciences Department was on hand to give remarks and is presently in the field with the Antigua Team conducting the survey.
-Being the PISLM's third survey this year, Project Manager Trevor Thompson et al are well practiced and the launch went smoothly.
+Being the PISLM's third survey this year, Project Manager Trevor Thompson et al are wellpracticed and the launch went smoothly.
 Messrs.
-Brent Georges and Jason Williams of the Ministry of Agriculture, Fisheries and Barbuda Affairs, and Ms Simone Dias, the PISLM's SOILCARE Project Assistant for Antigua and Barbuda, were also thanked at the launch ceremony for their work behind the scenes to make this happen.
-This work will impact a variety of public and private concerns, including forestry, agriculture and food security, the effects of climate change, government policy in land use and stewardship, employment, and many others.
-As the surveys continue, intervention site assessments have recently been completed by Land Expert Dr. Ronen Francis and his team in the St. Elizabeth and Trelawny areas of Jamaica and in the Corozal District of Belize.
-PISLM'S SOILCARE SITE ASSESSMENT AND SURVEY TEAMS In action
+Brent Georges and Jason Williams of the Ministry of Agriculture, Fisheries and Barbuda Affairs, and Ms. Simone Dias, the PISLM's SOILCARE Project Assistant for Antigua and Barbuda, were also thanked at the launch ceremony for their work behind the scenes to make this happen.
+This work will impact a variety of public and private concerns, including forestry, agriculture and food security, the effects of climate change, govern As the surveys continue, intervention site assessments have recently been completed by Land Expert Dr. Ronen Francis and his team in the St. Elizabeth and Trelawny areas of Jamaica and in the Corozal District of Belize.
+PISLM'S SOILCARE SITE ASSESSMENT AND SURVEY TEAMS IN ACTION